ajames14/project-4/README.md

 When we were comfortable the back-end was robust, we began building our front-end using React.
 Again we split up the different components but worked collaboratively on design.

-### Hurdles & Wins (could delete this as have put at the end, and then this is just part of build)

 **Swap Request Functionality:**

 The logic of the clothes swap requests proved to be challenging.
 When a user requests a swap, they also choose an item from their "owned items" list that they are willing to exchange.
 All swap requests for an item appear on the owners profile.
 When a swap request is received, the owner gets to chose which they would like to accept by clicking "Approve Swap" on the desired item.
 A confirmation email is then sent to both users confirming the swap and allowing them to arrange the swap.
 Both items are then marked as "Swapped".